C1616/MS-SQL-SERVER/README.md

-T-sql stored procedures and scripts to help the DBAs , Data Engineers  and Developers to make their job easier.
+SQL Server  stored procedures and scripts to help the DBAs , Data Engineers  and Developers to make their job easier.